jacintak/colRoz/README.md

-# colRoz - A colour palette from the land down under
+# colRoz - A wildlife colour palette from the land down under

 Themed colour packages are all the rage.
 So Nicholas asked Jacinta to make him a colour package.
 These palettes are based on the colours of Australia which we can all agree is the most beautiful country in the world.
 If a kiwi can be convinced, then it must be so.